Alluxio/alluxio/docs/en/Contributing-Getting-Started.md

 ---
 layout: global
-title: Contributor Getting Started
-nickname: Contributor Getting Started
+title: A Tutorial to Contribute
+nickname: A Tutorial to Contribute
 group: Resources
+priority: 2
 ---

 * Table of Contents